Undev/redmine-stuff-to-do-plugin/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-== Project help

-If you need help you can contact the maintainer at his email address (See CREDITS.txt) or create an issue in the Bug Tracker.
-The bug tracker is located at  https://projects.littlestreamsoftware.com